daividssilverio/placeholderj/README.md

 ```
 ###Quick Start
 -----------
-####Step 1 - You will need some view from PlaceHolderJ in your layout.
+####Step 1 - You will need some views for PlaceHolderJ in your layout.
 ``` xml
 <?xml version="1.0" encoding="utf-8"?>
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"